-A draft Supplemental Environmental Impact Report/Environmental Assessment (SEIR/EA) for the extension project was released for public review in November 2012.
+Since 2000, environmental and design conditions have changed; therefore, the extension project was re-evaluated in a Supplemental Environmental Impact Report (SEIR)/Environmental Assessment (EA).
 The VTA Board of Directors certified the SEIR and approved the project in March 2014.
-Once the environmental clearance process is complete, the project will be eligible for Federal funds.
+FTA approved the project in August 2014.